dquist/Sabre/README.md

 The build script is set up to copy the build output directly to the server plugin folder.

 Open an eclipse workstation in the CivFactions/Plugin/ directory and import the Sabre project.
-All the dependencies should already be included.
+All the dependencies should already be included as long as you have Java 7 configured.

+To build the plugin, open build.ant and click the Run icon.
+This will build a new jar file in the server plugins directory.

 ## Workflow ##